-We're almost halfway through 2019, and there's still no real sign of a release date for Season 3 of The Crown—just a vague promise that it'll premiere sometime after July 1.
+It's official.
+After a two-year hiatus, The Crown returns for Season 3 on Netflix on Sunday, November 17.
 The Emmy- and Golden Globe-winning show chronicles the reign of Queen Elizabeth II, and the new season will feature an entirely new cast led by Oscar winner Olivia Colman.
 As we anxiously await new episodes of the addictive series, catch up on everything know about the new season below.
-Plus, keep checking back: This article will be updated as new information is released.
+Plus, keep checking back; this article will be updated as new information is released.

 In October 2017, Variety confirmed Broadchurch and The Night Manager star Olivia Colman will play Queen Elizabeth II for Seasons 3 and 4.
 Claire Foy originated the role for Seasons 1 and 2, and confirmed to Vulture back in December 2016 that the entire original cast of the series would be replaced.